CGI-FR/IoT-Hub-Portal/docs/dev-guide/testing/unit-tests-common-practices.md

 ```

 !!!
 Tip
-    On IoT Hub Portal, we use the library [fluentassertions](https://github.com/fluentassertions/fluentassertions) on unit tests for natural/humain readeable assertions.
+    On the IoT Hub portal, we use the [fluentassertions](https://github.com/fluentassertions/fluentassertions) library for unit tests for natural/human reusable assertions.

 ## Mock

-A unit test should only test its dedicated layer.
-Any lower layer that requires/interact with external resources should be mocked to make sure that unit tests are idempotents.
+A unit test should only test its assigned layer.
+Any lower layer that requires/interacts with external resources should be mocked to ensure sure that the unit tests are idempotent.

 !!! note
-    For example, we want to implement unit tests on a controller that requires three services.
-Each service depends on others services/repositories/http clients that require external resources like databases, APIs...
+    Example: We want to implement unit tests for a controller that requires three services.
+Each service depends on other services/repositories/http clients that need external resources like databases, APIs...
-    Any execution of unit tests that require on these external resources can be altered (not idempotent) because they depend on the uptime, the data of these resources.
+    Any execution of unit tests that depend on these external resources can be altered (not idempotent) because they depend on the uptime and data of these resources.

-On IoT Hub Portal, we use the library [Moq](https://github.com/moq/moq4) for mocking within unit tests:
+On the IoT Hub portal, we use the library [Moq](https://github.com/moq/moq4) for mocking within unit tests:

 ```csharp
 [TestFixture]